← Back to Blog

 Benefits of Being a Web Application

-- No installation required — This is especially nice for nontechnical people
+• No installation required — No setup, no OS-specific packages; this is especially nice for nontechnical people

 Downsides of Being a Web Application